phpro/grumphp/README.md

 ## Compatibility

-GrumPHP works with PHP 5.4 or above, and is also tested to work with HHVM.
+GrumPHP works with PHP 5.6 or above.

 This package has been tested with following git clients: